Using social media to find top recruits

 Technology has fundamentally altered the way candidates find and apply for work today.

-LinkedIn, Facebook, Twitter and smaller social media platforms can help you identify great people sooner, position yourself as a talent magnet, and weed out people who don't fit with what you’re looking for.
+LinkedIn, Facebook, X and other social media platforms can help you identify great people sooner, position yourself as a talent magnet, and weed out people who don't fit with what you’re looking for.

 Use business-focused sites